mj010101/mizupay/README.md

-# Z-Fubao: Solana DeFi Protocol
+# SuiFuBao: Sui BTC PayFi Protocol

-Z-Fubao is a decentralized finance (DeFi) protocol built on Solana that enables users to:
+SuiFuBao is a DeFi protocol built on Sui that enables users to:

-1. Deposit ZBTC as collateral to mint ZUSD stablecoins
+1. Deposit LBTC as collateral to mint LUSD stablecoins
-2. Stake ZUSD tokens to receive SZUSD which is yield-bearing stablecoin
+2. Stake LUSD tokens to receive sLUSD which is yield-bearing stablecoin
+3. Use the yield to claim USDC upfront and use in payment

 ## Protocol Overview